MicrosoftDocs/azure-dev-docs/articles/python/tutorial-containerize-deploy-python-web-app-azure-02.md

 At this point, you have built an image locally.
 The image you created has a name formatted as `<repository-name>:<tag>` where `<repository-name>` is based on the project name and `<tag>` is set to "latest" for this tutorial.
 Tags are a way to define version information, intended use, stability, or other information.
 For more information, see [Recommendations for tagging and versioning container images](/azure/container-registry/container-registry-image-tag-version).

-Built images from VS Code or from using the Docker CLI directly can be viewed in the Docker Desktop application.
+Built images from VS Code or from using the Docker CLI directly can also be viewed in the Docker Desktop application.

 ## 2. Set up MongoDB

-This tutorial assumes you have MongoDB installed locally or you have MongoDB hosted in Azure or anywhere else you have access to.
+This tutorial assumes you have MongoDB installed locally or you have MongoDB hosted in Azure or elsewhere that you have access to.
 Don't use a MongoDB database you'll use in production.

 ### [Local MongoDB](#tab/mongodb-local)